 FTC sends checks to people who lost money to a tech support scheme

-The FTC is sending 31,075 checks totaling nearly $300,000 to people who paid Elite IT Partners for costly and unnecessary computer repair services.
+The FTC is sending a second round of checks to people who paid Elite IT Partners for costly and unnecessary computer repair services.

-The FTC sued Elite IT Partners, and the company and its CEO, James Martinos, agreed to settle.
-The FTC alleged that Elite IT Partners targeted people looking for help recovering their email passwords, pretended to be affiliated with companies like Microsoft and Yahoo!, and ran bogus “diagnostic” tests to convince people that their computers were infected with viruses.
-The FTC says that Elite's deceptive tactics convinced tens of thousands of people to pay for costly and unnecessary repairs, including immediate cleaning of their computers, antivirus software, and ongoing technical support services.
+The FTC sued Elite IT Partners and its CEO, James Martinos, and they agreed to settle.
+According to the complaint, Elite IT Partners targeted people looking for help recovering their email passwords by pretending to be affiliated with companies like Microsoft and Yahoo! and running bogus “diagnostic” tests to convince people that their computers were infected with viruses.
+The FTC also alleged that Elite's deceptive tactics convinced tens of thousands of people to pay for costly and unnecessary repairs, including immediate cleaning of their computers, antivirus software, and ongoing technical support services.